apache/fury-site/docs/guide/java_serialization_guide.md

   fury.deserialize(buffer);
 ```

-`getFury` is a method to load corresponding fury, you can shade and relocate different version of fury to different
+`getFury` is the way to load the corresponding version of Fury.
+You can use the maven shade plugin to shade different versions of Fury and relocate them under different packages, so that you can load different versions of Fury under different paths.
-package, and load fury by version.

-If you upgrade fury by minor version, or you won't have data serialized by older fury, you can upgrade fury directly,
-no need to `versioning` the data.
+If you upgrade fury by minor version, or you won't have data serialized by older fury, you can upgrade fury directly, no need to `versioning` the data.

-## Trouble shooting
+## Troubleshooting Common Problems

 ### Class inconsistency and class version check

-If you create fury without setting `CompatibleMode` to `org.apache.fury.config.CompatibleMode.COMPATIBLE`, and you got a
-strange serialization error, it may be caused by class inconsistency between serialization peer and deserialization peer.
+If you create fury without setting `CompatibleMode` to `org.apache.fury.config.CompatibleMode.COMPATIBLE`, and you got a strange serialization error, it may be caused by class inconsistency between serialization peer and deserialization peer.

-In such cases, you can invoke `FuryBuilder#withClassVersionCheck` to create fury to validate it, if deserialization
-throws `org.apache.fury.exception.ClassNotCompatibleException`, it shows class are inconsistent, and you should create
+In such cases, you can invoke `FuryBuilder#withClassVersionCheck` to create fury to validate it, if deserialization throws `org.apache.fury.exception.ClassNotCompatibleException`, it shows class are inconsistent, and you should create fury with `FuryBuilder#withCompaibleMode(CompatibleMode.COMPATIBLE)`.
-fury with
-`FuryBuilder#withCompaibleMode(CompatibleMode.COMPATIBLE)`.

-`CompatibleMode.COMPATIBLE` has more performance and space cost, do not set it by default if your classes are always
-consistent between serialization and deserialization.
+`CompatibleMode.COMPATIBLE` has more performance and space cost, do not set it by default if your classes are always consistent between serialization and deserialization.

 ### Use wrong API for deserialization

 If you serialize an object by invoking `Fury#serialize`, you should invoke `Fury#deserialize` for deserialization
-instead of
+instead of `Fury#deserializeJavaObject`.
-`Fury#deserializeJavaObject`.

-If you serialize an object by invoking `Fury#serializeJavaObject`, you should invoke `Fury#deserializeJavaObject` for
-deserialization instead of `Fury#deserializeJavaObjectAndClass`/`Fury#deserialize`.
+If you serialize an object by invoking `Fury#serializeJavaObject`, you should invoke `Fury#deserializeJavaObject` for deserialization instead of `Fury#deserializeJavaObjectAndClass`/`Fury#deserialize`.

-If you serialize an object by invoking `Fury#serializeJavaObjectAndClass`, you should
-invoke `Fury#deserializeJavaObjectAndClass` for deserialization instead
+If you serialize an object by invoking `Fury#serializeJavaObjectAndClass`, you should invoke `Fury#deserializeJavaObjectAndClass` for deserialization instead of `Fury#deserializeJavaObject`/`Fury#deserialize`.
-of `Fury#deserializeJavaObject`/`Fury#deserialize`.